- Minimum Wage

 Alaska minimum wage laws do not allow employees to pay student workers a wage rate below the standard minimum wage unless one of the other subminimum wage exceptions apply.

-While Alaska has been pretty consistent with its annual minimum wage hike plan in the past, there will be no minimum wage increase for employees in 2022.
-It will stay at $10.34 an hour.
+While Alaska has been pretty consistent with its annual minimum wage hike plan in the past, there will be no minimum wage increase for employees in 2023.
+It will increase to $11.73 an hour.

 With the successful election ballot initiative, Alaska has been adjusting its minimum hourly wage on an annual basis ever since 2017.
 The increase is based on various factors, including the current living wage estimate.